The past month or so, I've been doing a lot of reflecting.

 How it is the teeniest of acts that really do start a movement.

-Whether that movement be within society or simply within someone else's heart.
+Whether that movement be within society or simply within someone

 That in one way or another we all have the capacity to do this, we just try to make it seem so hard as a way to justify being asses to each other.

-An experience I had the other day, finally made the lightbulb go on.
+An experience I had the other day, finally made the

 You all know, that have been reading for a time, that I truly try to make it a point to let others know I care.
 Sometimes it is misconstrued, sometimes it is seen for what it is.